peter-c12/machine_learning_and_transportation_2020/README.md

 1. ***Computer and Internet:
-    Bring your computer every class and make sure the internet is available.***
+    Bring your computer to class and make sure the internet is available.***
 2. Python Anaconda Setup:
 Go to https://www.anaconda.com/products/individual
 Click "Download" and it jumps to "Anaconda Installers".
 Choose the operating system in your computer Windows, macOS, or Linux.
 Select Python 3.8 version, 64-Bit Graphical Installer.
 Download Anaconda installation application.
 After download, double click to install Anaconda in your computer.